 You can read the full announcement on this page.

-As the migration of legacy ADX tokens to the new ADX tokens concludes on 16 March 2022, we would want to remind you about this deadline and let you know that if you hold ADX tokens on a wallet (regardless if hardware or software), you are able to upgrade them on our Staking portal - here's how to do it.
+As the migration of legacy ADX tokens to the new ADX tokens concludes on 16 March 2022, we would want to remind you about this deadline and let you know that if you hold ADX tokens on a wallet (regardless if hardware or software), you are able to upgrade them on our Staking portal.

 How to find out whether I hold the new or the legacy ADX?